-- On the Trace panel, select hat button on the toolbar. - On the Trace panel, select [Find...] from the context menu.
+- On the Trace panel, select 📇 button on the toolbar. - On the Trace panel, select [Find...] from the context menu.

-[Search object] area Select the search object from the following option buttons.
+(1) [Search object] area

+Select the search object from the following option buttons.

-The execution part is retrieved specifying the source line Finds the execution location in the specified source line (default).
-Only [Source and Line] will be enabled as a search parameter.
-The execution part is retrieved specifying the function Finds the execution location in the specified function.
-Only [Function Name] will be enabled as a search parameter.
+The execution part is retrieved specify- Finds the execution location in the specified source line (default). ing the source line Only [Source and Line] will be enabled as a search parameter.
+The execution part is retrieved specify- Finds the execution location in the specified function. ing the function Only [Function Name] will be enabled as a search parameter.

-Finds the location at which the specified global variable was accessed.
-Only [Variable Name], [Kind] and [Value] will be enabled as a search parameters.
+The execution part is retrieved specify- Finds the location at which the specified global variable was accessed. ing the global variable Only [Variable Name], [Kind] and [Value] will be enabled as a search parameters.